#PaidInPublishing: Worthwhile* Paid and Unpaid Opportunities in Publishing

 FellowshipS

-Author Accelerator offers Impact Fellowships to three recipients who identify as “BIPOC” and/or from “groups that are traditionally underrepresented in publishing”.
-Upon acceptance, a, Impact Fellowship Recipient enrolls in the book coaching certification course of their choice—typically worth $3,600 for fiction or nonfiction plus additional materials—for free, and they receive ongoing mentorship and support throughout their time in the program and after.
+Author Accelerator currently awards an Impact Fellowship to one recipient who identifies as “BIPOC” and/or is from a “group[s] that [is] traditionally underrepresented in publishing”.
+Upon acceptance, an Impact Fellowship Recipient enrolls in the book coaching certification course of their choice for free, and they receive ongoing mentorship and support throughout their time in the program and after.
 The Application Period opens in December every year and closes when it reaches fifteen submissions.
-I am a recipient of their fellowship and am projected to complete my certification in December 2024.
+I am a recipient of their fellowship and am projected to complete my certification in November 2024.

 Chronicle Books has year-long Editorial Fellowships in their Art, Entertainment, and Children’s departments from July every year paying from $20-$21.64/hour.
 According to one of their most recent listings, “Fellows will follow a hybrid schedule of working a minimum of 3 days per week and up to 4 days per week in [their] San Francisco office.”
 This would be a great opportunity for anyone who wants to test out what it’s like to be an Editorial Assistant before taking the plunge into a more permanent position at a Big Five publishing house.